MicrosoftDocs/azure-docs/articles/sentinel/automation/run-playbooks.md

 <a name="respond-to-incidents"></a><a name="respond-to-alerts"></a> <a name="respond-to-incidents-and-alerts"></a><!-- Anchor links included here for backward compatibility with, and redirection of, old headings -->

 To respond automatically to entire incidents or individual alerts with a playbook, create an automation rule that runs when the incident is created or updated, or when the alert is generated.
-This automation rule will include a step that calls the playbook you want to use.
+This automation rule includes a step that calls the playbook you want to use.

 **To create an automation rule**: